How to End the Year Strong and Prepare for Success Next Year

 They then decided which initiatives expected results with a little focus and coordinated effort by team members, or after investment in equipment or training.
 They decided to staff teams on these initiatives and monitor their progress as stretch goals, which would take longer to implement and were therefore not in this year’s budget.

-Now you know what to do and have a case study to inspire you.
+Now you have some steps to take and a case study to inspire you.
 In order for you to enjoy to the extraordinary results that are possible for you, you have to follow the methodology we described here for you.
-Make your business planning a priority now so that you can launch into next year with focus and excitement.
+Make your annual business planning a priority so that you can launch into next year with focus and excitement.

-- Conduct a diagnostic of your business, at least the areas of your business that need the most help (if you’re not sure how or what specifically to do, call us and we’ll help you)
+- Conduct a diagnostic of your business, at least the areas of your business that need the most help (if you’re not sure how or what specifically to do, contact us and our business planning advisors will help you)

 - Set some goals – at a stretch level that would be a game-changer for you when you achieve them